 The site requirements already specify that the open green space, tree coverage and informal footpaths are important elements of the site and would need to be preserved in any new development.
 They note that this is likely to result in a very limited development towards the eastern extent of the site, potentially tying in with the permitted Kirkstall Forge development (site MX1-3).
-Contextual development of a more modest density would be sought and existing policies (particularly policies P10 (Design) and P11 (Conservation) of the Core Strategy) will also help to ensure that this is addressed at application stage.
+Contextual development of a more modest density would be sought and existing policies (particularly policies P10 (Design) and P11 (Conservation) of the Core Strategy (CD2/1)) will also help to ensure that this is addressed at application stage.
 However, to provide further clarity it is proposed to amend the site requirement to state;

 • Conservation Area: The site is within Newlay Conservation Area.
 Any development should preserve or enhance the character or appearance of the Conservation Area.
 The open green space, tree coverage and informal footpaths are important elements of the site and would need to be preserved in any new development, and opportunities should be taken to improve the management of the remnant ancient woodland should be taken.
-This is likely to result in a very limited development towards the eastern extent of the site, potentially tying in with the Kirkstall Forge development.
+This is likely to result in a very limited development.
 Further guidance on these requirements is provided in the Heritage Background Paper.